Regex with IgnoreCase option may match more characters than expected

 This post is part of the series 'Strings in .NET'.
 Be sure to check out the rest of the blog posts of the series!

-In a previous post, I explained why \d is different from [0-9].
-In this post, I'll explain why the regex [a-zA-Z] differs from [a-z] when using the IgnoreCase option.
+In a previous post, I explained why \d is not the same as [0-9].
+This post explores why [a-zA-Z] and [a-z] with the IgnoreCase option are not equivalent.

 C#